-Thermographic investigations on the pretreatment of polypropylene with piezoelectric direct-discharge technology and determination of the mechanical parameters
+Thermographic investigations on the pretreatment of polypropylene

 Motivation and objective

-As part of the beta test campaign for the piezobrush® PZ3 device from relyon plasma GmbH, the SKZ conducted a study on the adhesion enhancement of a 2C epoxy adhesive on a low-energy and thus difficult-to-bond plastic polypropylene (PP).
+As part of the beta test campaign for the piezobrush® PZ3 device from relyon plasma GmbH, the SKZ conducted investigations on the adhesion enhancement of a 2C epoxy adhesive on a low-energy and thus difficult-to-bond plastic polypropylene (PP).
 In addition to the piezobrush® PZ3 and the predecessor model PZ2 (both based on “piezoelectric direct discharge” (PDD) plasma technology), a conventional atmospheric pressure plasma system with rotating nozzle (ADP) was used.
 Furthermore, the plasma pretreatment process was monitored by thermography to investigate the influence of the pretreatment type on the temperature rise of the substrate.